CSI5902 GRADUATE SEMINAR REQUIREMENTS

 OCICS Graduate Seminar Co-ordinator for University of Ottawa

 Web site: http://www.site.uottawa.ca/~ssome/Cours/CSI5902/

 There are seminar requirements for Masters students in Computer Science at University of Ottawa.
 The purpose of the seminar series is to encourage graduate students to make presentations that will illuminate a research topic.
-The student in consultation with her/his thesis supervisor chooses the topic of presentation.
+The presentation is an opportunity to practice communication skills in public, and to get early feedback on one's research activities.
+The student in consultation with her/his thesis supervisor (or with the Program Coordinator for project students) chooses the topic of presentation.

-To complete this course, students must attend five graduate seminars at Carleton University, and five seminars at the University of Ottawa within two terms.
+To complete this course, students must attend ten graduate seminars (ideally five at Carleton University and five at the University of Ottawa, but this is not mandatory) within two terms.

 Attendance is recorded for all seminars.

-This requirement must be completed in the Fall and Winter terms as there is no seminar series in the Summer.
+This requirement must be completed in the Fall and/or Winter terms as there is no seminar series in the Summer.

-The student must also make one presentation at Carleton University in the context of this graduate seminar.
+The student should (but does not have to) make his/her presentation at Carleton University in the context of this graduate seminar.

 This is a continuous registration course and if all seminar requirements are not completed (attendance and presentation) by the end of the Fall Term, students must register again in the Winter Term.